History of the foreign policy of the United States: George H. W. Bush 1989–1993

-Post-Cold War: 1992–present
+Post-Cold War: 1992–2025

-Favorable world scene
+Bill Clinton and a favorable world scene 1993–2000

 For the first time since the mid-1930s the international scene was highly favorable.
 Old enemies had collapsed with the fall of Communism and the Soviet Union.
 Other problems seemed far less pressing and President Bill Clinton, with little expertise in foreign affairs, was eager to concentrate his attention on domestic issues. as Walter B. Slocombe argues:

-Germany...had been reunified peacefully and its partners in the European Union were moving toward economic integration with political integration a long-term, but now less implausible, prospect.
+Germany ... had been reunified peacefully and its partners in the European Union were moving toward economic integration. ...
 The former Warsaw Pact satellites were on the way to stable democracy and market prosperity.
 North and South Korea had agreed on a process of denuclearization.
-China seemed absorbed in its internal development, having cast off revolutionary zeal in exchange for growth (and continued regime control) under market principles....Iraq was humbled by recent defeat in the Gulf War and under pervasive international surveillance and supervision.
+China seemed absorbed in its internal development, having cast off revolutionary zeal in exchange for growth (and continued regime control) under market principles. ...
+Iraq was humbled by recent defeat in the Gulf War and under pervasive international surveillance and supervision.
 Apartheid was ending in South Africa, and peacefully so.
 Most of Latin America was emerging from rule by juntas and coups to democratic order.
 Taiwan and South Korea had cast off authoritarian regimes while remaining strong friends of the United States.
 Even in the Middle East, the Madrid agreements appeared to open the path to resolution of the Israel-Palestine problem.

 Less attention was being paid to the remaining minor trouble spots, as Slocombe lists them:

 Iran, Haiti, the wreckage of Yugoslavia, the seemingly endless tragedy of Africa exemplified by the chaos in Somalia, and even Northern Ireland, as well as nontraditional security challenges ranging from environmental degradation to terrorism.

+Historians agree that foreign policy was not a high priority for the Clinton administration (1993–2000).
+On foreign affairs he relied chiefly on his two experienced Secretaries of State Warren Christopher (1993–1997) and Madeleine Albright (1997–2001), as well as Vice President Al Gore.
+The Cold War had ended and the Soviet Union had dissolved under the previous administration of President George H. W. Bush, who Clinton criticized for being too focused on foreign affairs.
+The United States was now the sole superpower with a military that far surpassed that of any other country.
+Although there were tensions with countries like Iran and North Korea, there were no visible threats.
+The CIA and FBI largely ignored the potential threats posed by Al-Qaeda.
+Clinton was mainly concerned with domestic issues, especially the economy, and foreign policy was only of interest to him in terms of promoting American trade.
+His focus was on responding to humanitarian crises and the possibility of American or NATO or United Nations intervention to protect civilians, or the use of armed humanitarian intervention due to civil war, state collapse, or oppressive governments.